Frequently Asked Questions

 A hybrid solution includes elements from both a displaced left turn and boulevard left turn.
 An intersection’s proximity to ramps, roadways and other factors means a combination of elements from the two work best together to improve safety, performance and wait times.

 Yes, a handful of permanent closures will be made to address safety concerns in the area.
-These locations are Pennsylvania Street at Wabash Avenue, N. 12th Street at Lloyd, N. Lemke Avenue at Lloyd and S. Ingle Avenue at Lloyd.
+These locations are Pennsylvania Street and Wabash Avenue, N. 12th Street at Lloyd, N. Lemke Avenue at Lloyd and S. Ingle Avenue at Lloyd.

 Sign up for project updates by email here.
 Sign up for text alerts by texting “INDOT Lloyd” to 468311.